Miguel Iglesias: War of the Pacific and presidency

 Having escaped back to Cajamarca, Iglesias continued the war against Chile in the north of Peru, while General Andrés Avelino Cáceres fought against the Chileans in the Andes.
 Iglesias achieved a victory over the Chileans at San Pablo, Cajamarca, on 13 July 1882, but soon afterward, a Chilean force reoccupied the region and carried out brutal reprisals.

 On 23 October 1883, Iglesias signed the Treaty of Ancón on behalf of Peru, thereby ending the hostilities.
 The Treaty had fourteen clauses.
 Peru paid with Tarapacá as war reparations while the southern department of Arica and Tacna was to decide in a referendum, to be held ten years hence, whether it wanted to join Chile or remain part of Peru.

 This treaty was opposed, however, by General Cáceres and his forces, who began a guerilla campaign.

 After the signing of the treaty, Iglesias convened a constitutional convention to declare himself president; but the forces of Caceres did not recognize him.
 Cáceres proceeded to proclaim himself President on July 16, 1884, arguing the breakdown of the constitutional order.
 On 27 August 1884, guerrilla fighters launched an armed assault against Lima and almost managed to fight their way into the presidential palace, but were repulsed.
 However, a year later, they were successful, forcing Iglesias to renounce the presidency in December 1885.
 He took refuge on an Italian ship, and eventually reached his estate of Udima in Cajamarca.

 Antonio Arenas, president of the Council of Ministers, assumed the Presidency, giving way to a constitutional transition.

+Post-presidency
-Iglesias went into exile in Spain.

-In 1888 the ban against Iglesias was lifted, and he and his wife were able to return to Peru.
+Iglesias and his family went into exile in Spain till 1888 when the ban against Iglesias was lifted, and they were able to return to Peru.
 President Caceres reinstated Iglesias as a General with full pay and sent the news to him by special messenger.

-A few years later, in 1895, the people of Cajamarca voted Iglesias in as their Senator in an uncontested election.
+A few years later, in 1895, Iglesias was elected Senator by the people of Cajamarca voted in an uncontested election.

 Iglesias and his wife had eleven children, and 1895 was also the year that the General's youngest daughter, Gaudencia, married a Scot named Edgar Fraser Luckie, who had made a fortune from gold mining in British Guiana and then bought the Andalusia sugar farming estate near Sayan, north of Lima.

+He died on 7 November 1909 in Lima.